mrousavy/react-native-vision-camera/docs/ERRORS.md

 ## The Error types

-### `CameraError`

-The `CameraError` type is a baseclass type for all other errors, and should only be used internally.
-It, and therefore all other error classes, provide the following properties:
+The `CameraError` type is a baseclass type for all other errors and provides the following properties:

 * `code`: A typed code in the form of `{domain}/{code}` that can be used to quickly identify and group errors
 * `message`: A non-localized message text that provides a more information and context about the error and possibly problematic values.